Teachers

 Fabien Gatti

-Fabien Gatti is a CNRS Research Professor at the Institute of Molecular Sciences of Orsay (ISMO) at the University of Paris-Saclay.
+Fabien Gatti is a Research Professor at the University of Burgundy.
 His main interest is the simulation of high dimensional quantum dynamics mainly with MCTDH.
 In this framework, he is an expert of the description of large amplitude motions in molecular processes.

 David Mendive-Tapia